aruizga7/wekan/README.md

 [![Join the chat][gitter_badge]][gitter_chat]

-Wekan is an open-source and collaborative kanban board application.
+Wekan is an open-source and collaborative kanban board application

 Whether you’re maintaining a personal todo list, planning your holidays with some friends, or working in a team on your next revolutionary idea, Kanban